 The Southbridge Hotel

 I stayed at The Southbridge Hotel which is found in Chinatown and only 15 minutes from Marina Bay by MRT.
 The hotel is perfect for solo travelers as well as couples who are looking for an affordable place to stay in Singapore.
 Despite being small, the rooms are clean, modern and totally worth the price.
-Prices start from US$ 64 for single rooms and US$ 86 for queen rooms.
-Check prices and availability for The Southbridge Hotel here.
+Prices start from US$ 70 for single rooms and US$ 98 for queen rooms.

 Atlantis Pod @ Chinatown

 Looking for the most budget-friendly hostel in Singapore?
 A stay at Atlantis Pod will make you feel like you’re sleeping in a spaceship!
 Perfect for solo travelers, each room comes with a bathroom, fridge, toaster and free wifi.
-Prices start from US$ 29 for a single capsule.
+Prices start from US$ 24 for a single capsule, including breakfast.
 You can also find Atlantis Pod in Little India and Bugis as well.
-Check prices and availability for Atlantis Pod @ Chinatown here.